ka-de/pattern/README.md

     // we don't accelerate to insanely high speeds.
 }
 ```

+- **Movement Improvements**
+  - Movement animations.
+  - Movement particle effects.
+  - Coyote (Grace) Time after falling off a ledge.
+    - Maybe needs a raycast in front of the player?
+Timer needs to start before falling off a ledge.
+  - **Jump Improvements**
+    - Jumping animations.
+    - Jumping particle effects.
+    - Wall Jumping
+      - ~~Prevent player movement for a short duration during the wall jump.~~ Reduce run force?
+Maybe a lerp between the wall jump speed and running speed?
+    - Air Time
+    - Jump Height
+      - Increase the player's jump height the longer the jump button is being held down.
+    - Clamp maximum falling speed.
+    - Coyote Time while jumping and pressing the jump button.
+      - There is already some check for being in the air we just need the input part I think.
+    - Bonus Air Time
+    - Peak Control
+    - Fast Fall
+      - Increase Player's falling speed after the peak of their jump by adjusting gravity.
+- **Game Feel Improvements**

+  This is kinda broad but always iterate over every small mechanic towards more fun.

 - AI Stuff ⚠️ Started work
   - Basic Timer with Action Scheduling
     - Thirst